gembleman/jxl_zip_maker/README.md

 png_args=[--distance=0,--effort=7]
 jpg_args=[--distance=0,--effort=9,--lossless_jpeg=1]
 ```
-1. delete_foler : true is delete, false is not.
+1. delete_folder : true is delete, false is not.
 2. delete_source_image : true is delete source image, false is not.
 3. make_zip : true is make zip file, false is not.
 4. dont_use_trashcan_just_delete : true is !!JUST DLETE IMAGE FILE!! so set it up when you expect to run out of disk space. false is image file throw trash can.